 Bake: Cake layers until a toothpick inserted into the center comes out clean, about 22 to 25 minutes.
 If you’re not in a rush, you can let the cakes cool completely in the pans.

 Make the frosting: [Food processor instructions at the end.]
 In the bowl of a stand mixer fitted with the paddle attachment or with a handmixer, beat the cream cheese on low speed until it’s smooth and there are no lumps.
 Scrape down the bowl and paddle or beaters often.
 Add the butter to the cream cheese and continue mixing until smooth, scraping often.
 You want to make sure none of the cream cheese or butter is sticking to the paddle, or it may end up creating lumps.
-Mix in the vanilla and/or lemon juice.
+Mix in the vanilla and/or lemon juice, and milk.
 Slowly add the confectioners’ sugar and continue mixing until smooth.

 Assemble and frost: Run a knife around the edge of the first cake layer, then flip the cake out upside-down, remove the parchment paper, and flip it back onto a serving plate.
 If it’s domed a lot, you might use a serrated knife to level it for more even stacking.
 Spread a 1/4-inch-thick layer of the frosting over the cake, making sure it goes all the way to the edges.
 Place the next cake over the frosting (again, leveling it for a more even appearance, if necessary) and top with another layer of the frosting.
 Repeat with the last cake layer; I like to place this one upside-down for the flattest cake top.